AliveOrdinary/francy-portfolio/content/projects/sanjo.md

 category: Branding
 featuredVideo: /images/uploads/sanjo/sanjo-logo.mp4
 featuredVideoHasAudio: false
-shortSummary: The SANJO logo is inspired by architectural blueprints and spatial planning,
+shortSummary: The SANJO logo is inspired by architectural blueprints and spatial planning, reflecting the brand’s core focus on renovations.
+Each letter in the wordmark is placed within a square, symbolizing rooms or structural modules — much like a floor plan layout.
-mainSummary: " reflecting the brand’s core focus on renovations.
-Each letter in the wordmark is placed within a square, symbolizing rooms or structural modules — much like a floor plan layout."
+mainSummary: ""
 year: 2025
 services:
   - Branding